A Hudson Valley Victorian With Real Character

 The updated kitchen, perfect for hosting potlucks and holiday gatherings, is spacious and has a new rubber roof.
 A gas stove and double Bosch split convection oven get the job done.
 This home has several options for outdoor entertaining including front porch, an elevated BBQ deck, a tiered garden and a firepit surrounded by reclaimed blue stone benches.
 There are four bedrooms, two full baths and one 1/2 bath.
 An additional four rooms on third floor provide so much additional space: one large bedroom, a home office, and a studio space, or these could be additional guest bedrooms.
 Very rare, the 3rd floor includes original tin ceilings and walls - plus an atrium.
 The partially finished, large basement has high ceilings, full-size windows, exposed brick and bluestone.
 This has excellent potential as extra living/studio space.

-Not only is 111 West Chestnut Street imbued with character, it’s surrounded by it.
-Bordering the Chestnut Street Historic District, this home is located in a lovely residential area.
+Not only is 111 West Chester Street imbued with character, it’s surrounded by it.
+Bordering the Chester Street Historic District, this home is located in a lovely residential area.
 Just down the hill are the historic Rondout District shops, Kingston Point Park and Smorgasburg.
 Cross the street and catch the Kingston Greenline to arrive in Uptown Kingston in minutes.
 The park-like historic Montrepose Cemetery is at the end of the block - and is great for exercising your canine or just enjoying the seasons.

 Character lovers, drumroll…..this is it.